anthonydjr89/CS-499-Capstone/artifacts/databases/Enhancements/README.md

 - Improving query performance with **indexes** and efficient data access strategies.

 ## Result
-After enhancement, the database layer became reliable, resilient, and optimized for performance.
-These updates demonstrate professional-level skills in database design, validation, and fault-tolerant application development.
+After the enhancement, the database layer became more stable, dependable, and faster.
+These improvements show strong skills in database design, data validation, and building reliable applications.